gabrielmm1234/Calendar/README.md

-# Calendar
+# React Calendar
 This is a calendar app using react-native and redux.
+Uses https://github.com/xotahal/react-native-material-ui to add material desing to the layout of the app.

 ## Installation
  - clone the repository